This page highlights how to process entertainment expenses while on Travel status, and which types of expenses are

 |Business Related Entertainment Meal||Per-person Limit|

 These limits include the cost of food, beverages, labor, sales tax, delivery charges and other service fees.

-If the university is paying for the meal for your spouse or domestic partner or the spouse or domestic partner of your guest, additional approval for reimbursement will be required.
+If the university is paying for the meal for your spouse or domestic partner or the spouse or domestic partner of your guest, additional approval will be required.